Baryogenesis from the weak scale to the grand unification scale: Electroweak baryogenesis

 \subsection{Perturbative models}

-In the SM the electroweak transition is just a smooth crossover but simple extensions allow for a strongly first-order phase transition.
-The first example to try is the two-Higgs-doublet model (2HDM) which has been extensively studied in the literature (for a review and references, see, for example \cite{Branco:2011iw}).
-In \cite{Dorsch:2016nrg} models of Type II have been thoroughly studied, where leptons and down-type quarks couple to the Higgs doublet $\Phi_1$ while up-type quarks couple to the second Higgs doublet $\Phi_2$.
-The corresponding $\mathbb{Z}_2$-symmetry is softly broken by a complex mass term $\mu^2$ and the scalar potential reads
+In the SM the electroweak transition is only a smooth crossover but simple extensions allow for a strongly first-order phase transition.
+The first example to try is the two-Higgs-doublet model (2HDM), which has been extensively studied in the literature: for a review and references, see \citet{Branco:2011iw}. \citet{Dorsch:2016nrg} thoroughly studied models of type II where leptons and down-type quarks couple to the Higgs doublet $\Phi_1$ while up-type quarks couple to the second Higgs doublet $\Phi_2$.
+The corresponding $\mathbb{Z}_2$ symmetry is softly broken by a complex mass term $\mu^2$, and the scalar potential reads

-In addition to $\mu^2$ the quartic coupling $\lambda_5$ can be complex which leads to the complex vacuum expectation values
+In addition to $\mu^2$ the quartic coupling $\lambda_5$ can be complex, which leads to the complex vacuum expectation values

-In addition to the observed Higgs boson $h^0$, the model contains four heavy Higgs bosons, $H^0$, $A^0$ and $H^\pm$.
+In addition to the observed Higgs boson $h^0$, the model contains four heavy Higgs bosons $H^0$, $A^0$ and $H^\pm$.
 There are two field-redefinition-invariant phases that can be written as

-A benchmark scenario has been studied with $m_{H_0} = 200~\text{GeV}$ and $m_{A_0} = m_{H^\pm}$ around $470~\text{GeV}$.
+A benchmark scenario has been studied with $m_{H_0} = 200~\text{GeV}$ and $m_{A_0} = m_{H^\pm}$ at around $470~\text{GeV}$.
 At the cost of some tuning the masses can be increased by about $100~\text{GeV}$.
-The quartic couplings are large, $|\lambda_i| = \mathcal{O}(1)$, but satisfy the perturbativity bound $|\lambda_i| \lesssim 2\pi$ and tree-level unitarity, as well as constraints from flavour observables and the LHC.
-For these parameters, the phase transition is strongly first-order, $v_n/T_n \geq 1$, where $v_n$ is the jump of the Higgs expectation value at the bubble nucleation temperature $T_n$.
-An interesting aspect of the model is that, due to the large quartic scalar couplings, a gravitational wave (GW) signal is predicted which would be observable at LISA\footnote{There is an extensive literature on GWs from first-order phase transitions which lead to signals in the sensitivity range of LISA \cite{Caprini:2019egz}.}.
+The quartic couplings are large [$|\lambda_i| = \mathcal{O}(1)$] but satisfy the perturbativity bound $|\lambda_i| \lesssim 2\pi$ and tree-level unitarity, as well as constraints from flavor observables and the LHC.
+For these parameters, the phase transition is strongly first order ($v_n/T_n \geq 1$), where $v_n$ is the jump of the Higgs expectation value at the bubble nucleation temperature $T_n$.
+An interesting aspect of the model is that, due to the large quartic scalar couplings, a gravitational wave (GW) signal is predicted that would be observable at LISA.\footnote{There is extensive literature on GWs from first-order phase transitions that lead to signals in the sensitivity range of LISA \cite{Caprini:2019egz}.}

-An attractive feature of electroweak baryogenesis models is also the connection between the CP violation needed for baryogenesis and low-energy precision measurements.
-Particularly stringent are the upper bounds on the electron dipole moment (EDM) obtained by the ACME eperiment \cite{Baron:2013eja,Andreev:2018ayy}:
+An attractive feature of electroweak baryogenesis models is also the connection between the $CP$ violation needed for baryogenesis and low-energy precision measurements.
+Particularly stringent are the following upper bounds on the electron dipole moment (EDM) obtained by the ACME eperiment \cite{Baron:2013eja,Andreev:2018ayy}: